 Expect to be skiing alpine and tree skiing terrain.
 Low humidity levels produce some of the lightest consistency powder in the world.

-You will travel to Daisetsuzan National Park for the next three days where you will be based in a hot springs mountain lodge.
-This area is sometimes referred to as ‘Playground of the Gods.’
+You will travel to Daisetsuzan National Park for the next three days.
+On the journey we will stop at Nikka Whiskey Distillery and then the port town of Otaru for a sushi lunch.
+For the next three nights you will stay in a hot springs hotel in the heart of the Daisetsuzan mountains.
+This area is sometimes referred to as ‘Playground of the Gods,’ and you are surrounded by Hokkaido's highest mountains and volcanoes.

 Our last day we travel to the third of our volcanoes which is Asahidake.
+The is the largest mountain in Hokkaido.
 On clear days you can see plumes of white smoke billowing from its many vents.
-Transfer to Furano to celebrate the last night.
-Dine in a local traditional izakaya restaurant to celebrate the end of the trip.
+If we have good weather, we will ski from the roof of Hokkaido.
+In case of bad visibility, we will ride the ropeway from treeline through the old growth spruce forests.

 Farewell and airport transfer.